 Which sizes will be offered by the icon size listbox depends on the icon theme you have selected in the icon themes control module.
 For example, the low color icon theme only offers the sizes 16 and 32 for desktop icons and 16, 22 and 32 for toolbar icons.
 The HiColor theme offers icon sizes 16, 32 and 48 as well as sizes from 64 to 128.
 However, as Plasma™ can not have all these icon sizes in store, icons using size 64 to 128 will be automatically generated which may result in a loss of quality.

 You can also choose animated icons.
 Many of the icons have animations associated with them.
-Enable the checkbox labelled Animate Icons, to enable this effect, but note that it may appear slow or jerky if your graphics card is old or you are low on memory.
+Enable the checkbox labelled Enable icon animations, to enable this effect, but note that it may appear slow or jerky if your graphics card is old or you are low on memory.

 Finally you can configure certain “filters” to be applied on icons which are in one of three states: